 There will be yet another change in search behavior in 2017.
 Because of the rising use of mobile Internet, voice search is being increasingly used.
 Since people are speaking their search queries, they tend to use whole sentences, rather than simple keywords.
-You must be take this into account for content optimization.
+You must be take this into account for content optimisation.

 Google is already trying to answer questions directly on the search results page.
 So, users do not always have to leave Google, as it draws responses from websites with content that seems appropriate.
 The website is linked under the answer but, despite the increased attention, the page’s traffic can still drop.
-You need set yourself up as the page operator to really benefit.
+You need to set yourself up as the page operator to really benefit.

 Structured Data for Rich Snippets

 Google has again highlighted the importance of structured data for 2017.
 Structured data can make content more comprehensible to Google.
 This allows so called “rich snippets” to be displayed in search results, such as rating stars or product data.
 In general, the clearer Google can display your content, the more you can benefit from this.